killercoda/scenario-examples/cloud-lab/step2.md

     average_size int
 );`{{execute}}

-A [Table](https://university.scylladb.com/courses/data-modeling/lessons/basic-data-modeling-2/topic/table-and-basic-concepts/) is how Scylla stores data and can be thought of as a set of rows and columns.
+A [Table](https://university.scylladb.com/courses/data-modeling/lessons/basic-data-modeling-2/topic/table-and-basic-concepts/) is how ScyllaDB stores data and can be thought of as a set of rows and columns.

 ![](https://university.scylladb.com/wp-content/uploads/2019/04/primary_key-2.png#main)